 |It's a bird!
 It's a plane!
 No!
 It's a socially inept nerd with a drinking problem!|

-I don't know if there's any entertainment value in these comics or if they're nothing more than a therapeutic exercise for yours truly.
-If nothing else, maybe they'll at least be of a scientific value to any aspiring shrinks out there.
+I don't know if there's any entertainment value in any of this or if it's nothing more than a therapeutic exercise for yours truly.
+But, eh, whatevz (kids still say that, right?).
+If nothing else, maybe entries here will at least be of a scientific value to any aspiring shrinks out there.

 |PSYCHOLOGICAL ASSESSMENT #01